 Report by Daniel Mortlock:

-As has become traditional in recent seasons, we came to our final match with no hope of promotion and no danger of relegation - in short, nothing to play for . . . except for playing itself.
-We were to be hosted by fellow middle-tablers Great Shelford, and so Andy started to plan a day as a kind of pub crawl, exploiting the proximity of the ground to both pubs and the train station.
-But then, like an annoying echo of our first league match of the year (which was moved from Parker's Piece to Elmsworth), Andy got a text informing us that we'd be playing at the far less convenient Stapleford ground.
+As has become traditional in recent seasons, we came to our final match with no hope of promotion and in no danger of relegation - in short, nothing to play for . . . except for playing itself.
+We were to be hosted by fellow middle-tablers Great Shelford, and so Andy started to plan the day as a kind of pub crawl, exploiting the proximity of the ground to both taverns and the train station.
+But then, like an annoying echo of our first league match of the year (which was moved from Parker's Piece to Elmsworth), Andy got a text informing us that we'd be playing at the far less convenient Stapleford ground, so the pre-planning was reduced to the standard "make sure there are enough cars going to the ground".

 We were at least able to field a full eleven, although only with the inclusion of Andy, who had decided that his knee was at least up to standing at first slip.
 Which, maddeningly, is where all the early action was.
 Both Daniel Mortlock (5 overs, 3 maidens, 0/6 from his first spell) and Stephan van Eeden (0/36) bowled superbly with the new ball, in particular inducing several "bloody outside edges" from both the Great Shelford openers.
 But while we got hands/gloves to most of them none were held, and said openers then played themselves in to make it to drinks at 87/0.